FuelLabs/fuel-core/docs/fuel-sync-design.md

 inner state of the synchronization.
 FS requests data from P2P for synchronization each time when it is required.
 If some data is invalid or corrupted, the FS reports it to P2P, and P2P can punish the sender of the data by decreasing the reputation(or blacklisting).
-FS calls `Gossiper::gossip` at the end of block synchronization.
+FS calls `Gossiper::gossiping` at the end of block synchronization.

 The same approach can be used between the P2P and TP.
 `Punisher` trait adds a mechanism for [reputation management](https://github.com/FuelLabs/fuel-core/issues/460).